 I’ve chosen them because the individual pieces seem to reflect–and reflect on–one another, e.g,, Kyung Namchul’s fingers moving across the strings parallel the hands and feet of Denis Matvienko and Leonid Sarafanov moving across the floor parallel Lin Yi’s fan and body flicking together.

 Please watch each in its entirety.
-(The last piece is a link you have to click on in order to access the video clip; as in above, I claim no copyright privilege over the below.)
+(As above, I claim no copyright privilege over the below.)

 While the performers are known in their own right, the sequence serves as one intertext: Sarafanov plucks floor and air, Kyung flicks the strings, Li dances the fan.
 Each is inscribed onto the music.
 Each illuminates the other, and each-together reflects back onto me, its out-of-sight viewer.